Obtaining Permission from Copyright Owners

-You will need to seek permission from the copyright owner to reproduce, communicate etc, material if:
+You will need to seek permission from the copyright owner to use material if:

-- The copyright owner has not already granted permission (e.g. via Creative Commons licence, on the terms and conditions of the website)
+- the copyright owner has not already granted permission, e.g. via Creative Commons licence, website terms and conditions.

 - Contact the publisher.
 Most publishers will have a website which will include information about requesting permission.

 - If the publisher cannot give permission, they may be able to direct you to the copyright owner.
 The Copyright Agency Limited may be able to provide contact details for a copyright owner.

 - If the author owns copyright in the work, they can give permission.
 Try searching Google to locate contact details for the author.